onap/integration/test/postman/README.md

 at "globals" environment parameters.
 ![postman](./images/globals.png)

-All variables that begin by "auto_" must not be change (they will be modified using API response)
+All variables that begin by "auto_" must NOT be changed (they will be modified using API response)
 All other variables must be adapted to your needs.
 In particular, you need to put your own values for cloud_region_id, tenant_name